hherzl/playground-6dlcjs5i/statement.md

 ### Step 02 - Create project

-Create a console application for .NET Core, in some cases you can add one project to your existing solution but with some name or sufix that indicates it's a project to scaffold, for example: *OnLineStore.CatFactory.EntityFrameworkCore.*
+Create a console application for .NET Core, in some cases you can add one project to your existing solution but with some name or sufix that indicates it's a project to scaffold, for example: *OnLineStore.CatFactory.EntityFrameworkCore*.

 Add the following packages for your project: